 The station also includes the world's largest solar bridge with over 4,400 photovoltaic panels, enough to cover 23 tennis courts.
 The roof provides up to 50% of the station’s energy, that’s enough to heat almost 80,000 cups of tea a day.
 It reduces the stations CO2 emissions by an estimated 511 tonnes per year – equivalent approximately to 89,000 (average) car journeys.

-From 2018, Farringdon will become a brand new rail hub connecting Thameslink and Crossrail and providing direct links to the Eurostar and High Speed services at St Pancras International, and Gatwick, Heathrow and Luton airports.
+From 2018, Farringdon will become a brand new rail hub connecting Thameslink and Crossrail giving you direct links to three major international airports (Gatwick, Heathrow and Luton) and St Pancras International.

 We’ve finished work at Farringdon station to offer: